FeverDreamStudio/feverdreamstudio.github.io/_posts/2020-06-30-click-click-bang-bang.md

 - Continue doing explorations of our other **outstanding questions** (level structure and enemies).
 Should we allocate time explicitly for these things?
 Expect a lengthy debate about this topic in #general...

+## Miscellany

+- As promised, I'm at long last planning to schedule a "big picture" / business 'n process meeting for us.
+Said meeting will also have some time for us to plan out what we'll be doing in the coming two weeks.

 ## And last...
 Bring it up with [Sexy Gandalf](https://cdn.discordapp.com/attachments/724776382953160754/727198037969076224/1206.png).